 Customer service isn’t just about gaining customer loyalty, it’s about respect, it’s about word of mouth and that CEO “Bob” telling his other CEO friend, “Dan” that your company is simply the best.
 But at what point does Bob tell Dan that?
 How many “acts of customer service” do you have to perform?
-Here’s 5 tips to get that five star rating for “best customer service.”
+Here are 5 tips to get that five-star rating for “best customer service.”

 Be an expert — If you don’t know the answer to something, don’t act like you do!
 Remember that saying when you were younger, if you don’t have anything nice to say, don’t say anything at all.
 Your customer is going to lose faith in your services if you decide to “fib” your way out of something.
 Pass their information along to another representative who can better answer their question.

 78% of customers say that competent service reps are what contribute the most to a happy experience. — American Express Survey, 2011

 Be memorable — people who go the extra mile are remembered in the long run.
 Hey, you might not be the company that they decide to do business within the end (maybe the price isn’t right etc.), but you’ve left a lasting impression that is going to be tough for your competitors to beat.
 You’d be surprised at the number of people who pay more upfront for better customer service.

 In 2011, 7 in 10 Americans said they were willing to spend more with companies they believe provide excellent customer service — American Express Survey, 2011

 Being Human Is Good — Think about it like this.
 Remember that elementary school teacher that mimicked the Peanut characters by just saying wah wah wah wah wah (or at least it sounded like that).
 Who the heck wants to listen to that when they are calling into your company?
 A customer wants someone personable, understanding, and yes, even sympathetic to some degree.